top of page

 Matthew has performed at venues such as The Royal Albert Hall and a sold out Sir Jack Lyons Concert Hall where he played Schubert's Impromptu in G-flat Major.

-Since graduating Matthew has taught piano at Ranby House School and continues to teach at Hill House School (Doncaster) and Bootham Junior School (York).
+Since graduating Matthew has taught piano at Ranby House School, Hill House School (Doncaster) and Bootham Junior School (York).

 Matthew still performs regularly and is highly passionate about encouraging the next generation of musicians.